metabolicdata/core/docu/fundamentals/formats.md

 ## Json

 Json is another storage format popular in the analytics community, as it safely serializes records while maintaining a very human-readable interface.
-Metabolic specifically uses the JSON Lines subformat.
+Metabolic specifically uses the JSON Lines format.

 [More on JSON](https://jsonlines.org/)